| Donald Rumsfeld encouraged the Pentagon press corps this week to forget

 House, who wants an expanded military or who just want “to get

+it right,” when the compelling need is to get us out.
 History might say that in 2005, the American people fired Donald Rumsfeld

 and sent him for trial to the International Criminal Court, which the

+United States finally joined.
 History might say that in 2005, the American people closed down Gitmo,

 shuttered Abu Ghraib, returned the National Guard to the places they